pierrj/moryzae_virulence/Structure_prediction/README.md

 `cat ../orthogrouping/all_proteomes_processed/*.faa > Mo.fa`

 Run Blast search between these two concatnated fasta files
-`module load blast #v2.7.1+`
+<code>module load blast #v2.7.1+ <br \>
-`mkdir blastdb`
+mkdir blastdb  <br \>

-`makeblastdb -in Mo.fa -out blastdb/Mo -dbtype 'prot'`
+makeblastdb -in Mo.fa -out blastdb/Mo -dbtype 'prot'  <br \>
-<code>blastp -query uniprot.ref.fasta -db blastdb/Mo -max_target_seqs 5 -num_threads 52 -evalue 1e-10 <br />
+blastp -query uniprot.ref.fasta -db blastdb/Mo -max_target_seqs 5 -num_threads 52 -evalue 1e-10 <br />
        -max_hsps 1 -outfmt "6 std qlen slen" -out uniprot.ref.against.Mo.blast.out</code>

 Based on the BLAST outputs, decide whether we can download the existing structures or need to predict the structures.
 `python choose_representative.py`

-This will generate two files:
-1) AF2.list: These 9446 sequences have predicted structures in the AF2 database with 98% or more sequence identity and 100% coverage.
-2) Predict.list: These 5299 structures will be predicted.
+This will generate two files: [1] AF2.list: These 9446 sequences have predicted structures in the AF2 database with 98% or more sequence identity and 100% coverage; [2] Predict.list: These 5299 structures will be predicted.

-Later, we realized a few sequences in 'Predict.list' contained 'X'.
+Later, we realized a few sequences in 'Predict.list' contained unknown sequence 'X'.
 This won't allow the relaxation step of Alphafold to run.
-These sequences were replaced as below:
+These sequences had to be replaced as below:

 BR0019_14_02091T0  -> replaced with gene_8576_NI907 (different length, no X)
 BR0019_1_00155T0   -> replaced with gene_5088_NI907 (different length, no X)